Over 95% of the School of Chemistry's research outputs rated world-leading or internationally-excellent

-The School of Metallurgy and Materials is very pleased to have achieved an excellent performance in the Research Excellence Framework (REF) – the system for assessing the quality of research in UK higher education institutions.
-The School was ranked in the top quartile in the UK for world-leading research.
-Overall 86% of the research in the School was recognised as internationally excellent of which 31% was given the higher accolade of being world-leading.
+The School of Chemistry’s performance in the Research Excellence Framework (REF), the system for assessing the quality of research in UK higher education institutions, has highlighted that over 95% of the research outputs in the School were rated as world-leading or internationally excellent.

-The School of Metallurgy and Materials is part of the University’s College of Engineering and Physical Sciences which draws together research strengths across the academic schools to focus on the wider research themes of Advanced Manufacturing, Science Frontiers, and Resilience, Energy and Sustainability.
-Professor John Bridgeman, College Director of Research, said: “The School of Metallurgy and Materials is home to some highly influential, important and high-profile research activities.
-The properties, processing and manipulation of materials and our understanding of their uses, are fundamental to many fields of engineering and to the scale and economy of the manufacturing sector”.
+The School of Chemistry is part of the University’s College of Engineering and Physical Sciences, which draws together research strengths across the academic schools to focus on the wider research themes of Advanced Manufacturing, Science Frontiers, and Resilience, Energy and Sustainability.
+Professor John Bridgeman, College Director of Research, said: “The School of Chemistry is a key contributor to the College being a truly interdisciplinary research environment.”

-Learn more about the School of Metallurgy and Materials’ research strengths and the over-arching College research themes
+Learn more about the School of Chemistry’s research strengths and the over-arching College research themes.